 What are the symptoms?

 A TIA may happen before a stroke.
-TIAs happen when the blood flow to the brain is reduced for a short time without causing lasting damage.
 The symptoms of a TIA are similar to the symptoms of a stroke.
-Having a TIA can mean that you are at high risk for having a stroke.

 How is it diagnosed?

-Your healthcare provider will ask about the history of your symptoms and any medicines or supplements you take.
-Your provider will examine you.
+Your healthcare provider will ask about your symptoms and your medical history and examine you.
+Tests may include:

-- MRI scan, which uses a powerful magnetic field and radio waves to make detailed pictures of the brain and blood vessels
+- MRI, which uses a strong magnetic field and radio waves to show detailed pictures of the brain and blood vessels

-- CT scan, which uses X-rays taken from different angles to show detailed pictures of the brain and blood vessels
+- CT scan, which uses X-rays and a computer to show detailed pictures of the brain and blood vessels

-- Cerebral angiogram, which uses a thin tube inserted into a blood vessel, contrast dye, and X-rays to look at how blood flows through the brain
+- Cerebral angiogram, which uses dye injected into a vein and X-rays to look at how blood flows through the brain

-- Echocardiogram, which uses ultrasound to create pictures of the inside of the heart
+- Echocardiogram, which uses sound waves (ultrasound) to show pictures of the inside of the heart

 How is it treated?